 Diabetes treatment with insulin

-- People with type 1 diabetes (insulin is the only medication that can be used to control the increases in blood sugar that occur with the disease.)
+- People with type 1 diabetes where insulin is the only medication that can be used to control the increases in blood sugar that occur with the condition.

-- People with type 2 diabetes (insulin can be used alone or in combination with diabetes tablets.)
+- People with type 2 diabetes where insulin can be used alone or in combination with diabetes medication.

 What are the types of insulin used for diabetes?